webknit/Quotes-Wall/README.md

 Person 1: If you could be any animal what would it be?
 Person 2: A dolphin
 Person 1: Why's that then?
-Person 2; Becuase they're intelligent and have sex for fun.
+Person 2: Because they're intelligent and have sex for fun.

 **When reading an article and noticing the word EMEA.**